Travel back through Little Rock’s history and you’ll find rich stories and experiences that shaped the state and the nation.

 Travel back through Little Rock’s history and you’ll find rich stories and experiences that shaped the state and the nation.
 Little Rock was pivotal in the struggle for Civil Rights as nine African-American students changed history at Little Rock Central High School in 1957.
-Today, the city is home to a number of destinations along the U.S. Civil Rights Trail.
+Today, the city is home to six destinations along the U.S. Civil Rights Trail.
 The Mosaic Templars Cultural Center is just one, painting a vivid picture of the neighborhood where the African-American business community flourished.
+View the complete list of sites here.

 Then there’s science and nature.
 Little Rock has so much more to discover along the Arkansas River at the Witt Stephens Jr. Central Arkansas Nature Center and Museum of Discovery.
 Most of the museums in Little Rock offer free admission, so wear comfortable shoes and plan a big day out discovering Little Rock.